Rain for a Dusty Summer: Cast

+Production

+Arthur Lubin said he was approached to make the film after Mr Ed was done and he accepted because "no one seemed to want me because there were no animal pictures around and I grabbed at the opportunity to make this picture."
+He said it was shot in Spain rather than Mexico because Spain was cheaper and that the leading man as a priest who used to be an actor and took time off from preaching to act in the film.

+Lubin admitted "it was a strange subject for me to make" and that the film was particularly financed "by a very wealthy banker in Kansas City who was a very devoted Catholic."

 Reception

-Diabolique magazine later wrote "this is sometimes called a spaghetti Western, but it isn’t really… It’s more a priest-on-the-run story, where a guitar-playing man of the cloth tries to escape army prosecution during the 1917 Mexican Revolution.
-This film’s a hard slog, badly dubbed and veers wildly in tone (one minute the priest is in drag, the next he’s being executed by firing squad).
-It’s very pro-Catholic, as if Lubin was trying to make amends to the Legion of Decency for To the People of the United States by making a bad Leo McCarey movie."
+Diabolique magazine later wrote "this is sometimes called a spaghetti Western, but it isn't really… It's more a priest-on-the-run story, where a guitar-playing man of the cloth tries to escape army prosecution during the 1917 Mexican Revolution.
+This film's a hard slog, badly dubbed and veers wildly in tone (one minute the priest is in drag, the next he's being executed by firing squad).
+It's very pro-Catholic, as if Lubin was trying to make amends to the Legion of Decency for To the People of the United States by making a bad Leo McCarey movie."